Philip Erpff House

-The Philip Erpff House is an historic, American home that is located in Schaefferstown, in Heidelberg Township, Lebanon County, Pennsylvania.
+The Philip Erpff House is an historic home that is located in Schaefferstown, in Heidelberg Township, Lebanon County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 Built circa 1750, this historic structure is a 2 1/2-story, limestone residence with a gable roof.
 It is five bays wide and measures thirty-six feet, seven inches, by twenty-six feet, six inches.
 It features large limestone quoins and a limestone chimney and was designed in the vernacular Germanic tradition.

 Also located on the property are a contributing limestone wash house, a limestone spring house, and the "Arch," which is an underground cold storage area that has a vaulted ceiling and two niches on the back wall.

-It was added to the National Register of Historic Places in 1979.